codesections-personal/codesections/minimizing_raku_dependencies.md

 But that's definitely a someday-well-after-1.0.0 question – after all, maybe no one else will find `_` useful, and I'll be its only user.
 If so, being trusted won't be an issue at all.

+## Conclusion: `_` and the Unix philosophy

+I want to close with a few bigger picture thoughts about `_` and its relationship to the values that (imo) contribute to well-designed software.
+One [comment I got](https://lobste.rs/s/nu3xyw/following_unix_philosophy_without#c_wwvb3j) on the first post in this series was "I’m all for left-pad-sized packages".
+I think that was meant as a point of disagreement, but my immediate internal response was "me too!"

+I love left-pad-sized packages; if I didn't, I'd hardly have written a seven of them for `_`'s initial release.
+I kn

 ## What problem is `_` solving?